-Nature is known to create fusing fluid spheres satisfying Equation 1.1 within the mass range $10^{32} \text{ g} \leq M \leq 10^{35} \text{ g}^1$ .
+Nature is known to create fusing fluid spheres satisfying Equation 1.1 within the mass range $10^{32} \text{ g} \leq M \leq 10^{35} \text{ g}^1$.
 In defiance of the simplicity of the problem statement, the structure and evolution of stars are extremely complicated and depend sensitively on the details of hydrodynamics, radiative transfer, and nuclear reactions evaluated at extreme pressures, temperatures, and densities.
-Yet stars defy experimentation: we cannot make stars in a laboratory, and we cannot travel to them.
-All we can hope to do is observe them from afar.
+Since the collection of this amount of mass in a laboratory is infeasible2, studying the stars that already exist is the only way to empirically probe most of this physics.
+Moreover, because examining stars up close is also infeasible3, we must observe them from afar.

-Troublingly, stars are opaque to all wavelengths of light.
+Troublingly, stars are opaque to all wavelengths of electromagnetic radiation.
 Although photons propagate through stellar interiors, they scatter at such a high rate that their transport is diffusive.
 A photon only remembers information about its most recent interaction or so.
 The upshot is that an observer on earth effectively only measures blackbody radiation.
 This sort of radiation only depends on a single scalar, the temperature of the photosphere, the surface at which a photon is most likely to have last interacted before free-streaming through space.
-Departures from perfect blackbody behavior may be caused by, e.g., the influence of atomic transitions on the opacity, or emission from optically thin coronal regions, and
+Departures from perfect blackbody behavior may be caused by, e.g., the influence

-$^{1}0.1 \leq M/M{\odot} \leq 100$ when normalized to the mass $M{\odot}$ of the most well-known and well-understood such sphere.
+$^{{}^{1}0.1 \}leq M/M{\odot} \leq 100$ when normalized to the mass M{\odot} of the most well-known and well-understood such sphere.